Champion trees

 Ginkgo biloba

 A single large ginkgo tree grows in the northeast of the cemetery, right at the bottom of Strode Road.
+From aerial photos, it appears to have been planted during the 1970s or 80s.

 Also known as the maidenhair tree, it is the last living species in the order Ginkgoales, which first appeared over 290 million years ago, widely regarded as a living fossil.
 Originating from China, they have been cultivated in Europe for over 300 years.